xpack/doxygen2docusaurus-cli-ts/NOTES.md

-This project is inspired by [`docusaurus-plugin-typedoc-api`](https://github.com/milesj/docusaurus-plugin-typedoc-api/), but does not go that far to reimplement the `content-docs` functionality of processing the MDX files.
+This project is inspired by [`docusaurus-plugin-typedoc-api`](https://github.com/milesj/docusaurus-plugin-typedoc-api/), but does not go that far to reimplement the `content-docs` functionality of processing the MD files.

-The initial plan was to use `loadContent()` to parse the input XML files, and generate the MDX files, but this proved not realistic with the current Docusaurus policy to run all plugins initialisation code in parallel, since this plugin must run before the `content-docs` plugin, that parses the MDX files.
+The initial plan was to use `loadContent()` to parse the input XML files, and generate the MD files, but this proved not realistic with the current Docusaurus policy to run all plugins initialisation code in parallel, since this plugin must run before the `content-docs` plugin, that parses the MD files.

 Therefore, for now, it is recommended to invoke the plugin via the CLI command.